-Figure 21 - Sampling Operations Menu
+Figure 18 - Sampling Operations Menu

 - Continuous Collect data continuously at the configured sample rate.
-All data is transmitted and/or logged to flash memory until a Set to Idle command is received. - Limited Automatically stop sampling and return to Idle mode after the configured time duration is met. - Periodic Burst Perform short sampling bursts at periodic intervals.
-This operation allows longer battery life and increased network sizes in applications where continuous monitoring is not required.

-• Event Triggered - Collect data continuously at a fixed sample rate.
-However, only transmit and/or log the data if one of the configured threshold conditions has been met.
-When the condition is met, all active sensor channels will transmit and/or log both pre- and post-event data.
-The benefits of this operation mode include increased battery life, reduced data sets, and increased network size.
+All data is transmitted and/or logged to flash memory until a Set to Idle command is received. - Limited Automatically stop sampling and return to Idle mode after the configured time duration is met. - Event Triggered The node will collect data continuously, but only transmit/log the data if one of the configured threshold conditions has been met.
+When the condition is met, all active sensor channels will transmit/log both pre- and post-event data.
+This option allows for longer battery life, reduced data sets, and increased network size.

-Figure 22 - Event Triggered Sampling
+Figure 19 - Event Triggered Sampling

-5.6 Output Operation
+5.5 Output Operation

-There are three options for managing data acquired from the G-Link-200-OEM.
+There are three options for managing data acquired from the SG-Link-200-OEM.
 The user can transmit collected data, log the data to flash memory, or do both.